 Heterotropics is an independent research and curatorial platform operating in Amsterdam since 2016.
-Unfolding through different chapters and collaborations, it looks at the immaterial and material remnants of colonial desire and exotic projection in the city.
+Unfolding through different chapters and collaborations, it looks at the immaterial and material remnants of colonial desire and exotic projection in the cityscape of Amsterdam and beyond.
 Arising from the linguistic intimacy between “trope” and “tropic,” Heterotropics is a fictitious concept relating language, space and collective imagery.

-We facilitate and commissions artistic and theoretical interventions in different locations in Amsterdam considered both as a historical and imagined geographical construct.
-Such interventions look at the traces of imperial formations in the city and question what projections and narratives they trigger in the present.
+We facilitate and commissions artistic and theoretical interventions in different urban locations considered both as historical and imagined geographical constructs.
+Such interventions look at the traces of imperial formations in contemporay cities and question what projections and narratives they trigger in the present.
 In this sense the project does not approach the local landscape akin to an ethnographer but rather through figurative and symbolic dimensions of meaning.
-The participating artists and theorists are invited to develop or present projects that assume an oblique angle and disentangle the fiction of the real and the reality of fiction; researching the artifices of language and representation.
+The participating artists and theorists are invited to develop or present projects that assume an oblique angle on the fiction of the real and the reality of fiction; researching the artifices of language and representation.

-Heterotropics' different chapters form an expanded performative exhibition, which attempts at disrupting the colonial apparatus of exhibition making and museological displays, as well as to unsettle the taxonomy of history and archives.
+Heterotropics' different chapters form an expanded performative exhibition, which attempts to disrupt the colonial apparatus of exhibition making, as well as to unsettle the taxonomy of museums and archives.

-For more information on the single chapters, click on the CHAPTERS page on the menu above.
+For more information on the single chapters, please click on the CHAPTERS page on the menu above.